 The WSU President's Standing Committee on Environmental Initiatives is a leading driver of sustainable efforts across campus.
-The committee was charged with oversight, tracking, and reporting of the 2017-2022 Sustainability Strategic Plan with initiatives that were implemented with great success throughout its term.
-It has also headed the creation of the newer 2022-2027 Sustainability Strategic Plan which will be uploaded online when completed.
+The committee was charged with oversight, tracking, and reporting of the 2023-2028 Sustainability Strategic Plan with initiatives that were implemented with great success throughout its term.
 Although the Sustainability Strategic Plans are a large part of the work the committee undertakes, it also has many other smaller initiatives working on campus.

 Wayne State's annual Green Street event is an annual program in celebration of October as Sustainability Month.
 This event was started in 2019 as a day full of guest speakers and sustainable activities, however over the years it has been transformed into a month-long celebration of events and topics.
 You can find more information on this year's Green Street event here,